aleksandrbazhin/tilepipe_site/tutorial.md

 #### Save texture
 The texture you've made can be used in any map editor or can be tweaked in graphical editor before usage.
 For now if you want several autotiles in one texture, you'll need to combine them manually.
 #### Export
-For now TilePipe can only export tileset resources in the Godot format, so that you don't have to setup masks inside Godot tileset editor.
-To do that you have to save the png first inside your Godot project tree, then you can export the Godot resource also inside the existing Godot project.
-Saving inside the existing project is required since the path to the image is used in the resource and it has to be relative or you wouldn’t be able to run your game on another computer.
+For now TilePipe can only export tileset resources in the Godot 3.x format, so that you don't have to setup bitmasks for your autotile inside Godot tileset editor.
+Open the Godot 3 exporter and choose file name for your new or existing tileset, after that you can choose tile name, type and texture path to save to.
+Both tileset and output texture should be inside any existing Godot project tree.
+You can create a new tileset or add an autotile to an existing one, or even replace a tile in it.

 ### Notes
 That’s it on a basic functionality.
 But here are a couple of notes: